kaiosilveira/design-patterns/mediator/README.md

+🚧 **This repository is a work in progress at the moment, feel free to look around but please don't expect it to be understandable at this point** 🚧

 # Mediator Pattern

 The **Mediator Pattern** defines an object that encapsulates how a set of objects interact.
 Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.